 All students in the Elementary Route are enrolled in a generalist program that prepares prospective teachers in the required elementary school subjects.
-This degree consists of \star 120.
-Students entering the Elementary Route must take at least \star 42 of the \star 51 required non-education courses prior to registration in the first term of the Introductory Professional Year (IPY).
+This degree consists of ★120.
+Students entering the Elementary Route must take at least ★42 of the ★51 required Non-Education Elements courses prior to registration in Year 3 of the program.
 Students should consult the program sheet provided at admission and seek advice from the Faculty of Education Undergraduate Student Services Office.